pclus/auto-tutorial/docs/KuramotoSakaguchi.md

+{% include mathjax.html %}

 ---
 layout: default
 title: Kuramoto-Sakaguchi
 nav_order: 1
 ---

+# Kuramoto-Sakaguchi

-# Bifurcation diagram of two populations of heterogeneous Kuramoto-Sakaguchi oscillators
+Bifurcation diagram of two populations of heterogeneous Kuramoto-Sakaguchi oscillators

 These are commands for the Python interface of `auto-07p`.